A Structured Pathway to Mastering Exploits, Reverse Engineering, and Advanced Malware Tactics

 Topics: DLL injection, keyloggers, fileless malware, Windows API abuse.

-Expected Outcome: By the end of this phase, learners will be able to write and understand fully functional malware across multiple platforms, with C2 capabilities and evasion techniques.
+By the end of this phase, learners will be able to write and understand fully functional malware across multiple platforms, with C2 capabilities and evasion techniques.

 Phase 5: Advanced Topics